funny-bytes/sequelize-simple-cache/README.md

 [![code style](https://img.shields.io/badge/code_style-airbnb-brightgreen.svg)](https://github.com/airbnb/javascript)
 [![License Status](http://img.shields.io/npm/l/sequelize-simple-cache.svg)]()

-This cache might work for you if you have a few database tables that (1) are frequently read but very rarely written and (2) contain only few rows of data.
+This cache might work for you if you have database tables that (1) are frequently read but very rarely written and (2) contain only few rows of data.